Cocaine and Crack Abuse

 Treatment for Cocaine/Crack Abuse

 When someone stops using cocaine, it will be very difficult from a psychological standpoint.
 Extreme depression, irritability, agitation, and anxiety are almost always experienced.
-This happens because the “pleasure center” of the brain has been so used to getting cocaine and now it isn’t.
+This happens because the “pleasure center” of the brain has been so used to getting cocaine and now it has been removed.
+The craving to fill that void can be immensely powerful.
 This is why a drug rehab or treatment center with experience in treating cocaine addiction is imperative.